danielplatt/K3-with-involutions/readme.md

 On a machine that has Magma installed, run in the command line: `magma` and then, once Magma has started, run `load <file>;`, where you replace `<file>` with one of the files from the repository.
 The runnable Magma files are explained below.

+The files starting with `Construction...` have a random generator.
+The values from these are set to pick integers between -10 and 10.
+If one wants to generate more examples, define integers k,l with k<l.

 ### `ExampleBranchedDoublePlane`

 This code computes the Picard number of the double cover of P^2, branched over the sextic defined by the equation `f:=7*x^6+x^5*y-x^4*y^2-9*x^3*y^3+2*x^2*y^4-6*x*y^5+7*y^6+3*x^5*z